Success Stories

 Live Love Animal Rescue

-Lala is an 8yr old Pitbull/Lab Mix.
+Lala is an eight year old Pitbull/Lab Mix.
 She was rescued in 2019 from Long Beach Animal Care Services during our first official Foster the 4th Program.
 Our founder, Emily, was there filming a video for the program, and LaLa happened to be the dog selected to be featured in the video.
 LaLa was skin and bones...severely emaciated, partially blind, and as she melted into Emily's lap during the video, her life changed forever.

 Though the program wasn't starting for a week or so, Emily recognized that LaLa, severely diabetic and suffering, was not getting the medical care she needed at the shelter.
 Emily pulled her on the spot, ran her straight to the vet and had her snuggled in bed with her family that same night.
 After months of working to control her diabetes with diet and medications, LaLa officially became a Forever Foster in 2020 since her ongoing medical costs were clearly deterring adoptees inquiring about her from adopting her.
 LaLa's diabetes has continued to be difficult to control over the years and has caused many complications for her, including a toe amputation, a leg amputation, and continual deterioration of her eyesight.